 NLF: Boards must be aware that local state merit staff may revoke a training waiver if training is feasible and appropriate.
 All other waiver revocations (for example, “entered employment” and “no longer interested in training”) must be submitted to the state office.
 The state office will issue an official determination with the trade-affected worker’s appeal rights.

-NLF: mustBoards must ensure that Workforce Solutions Office staff provides trade-affected workers with a copy of the Waiver of Training (WOT-1) form.
-If the trade-affected worker chooses to appeal the revocation, staff must submit the revocation to the state office.
+NLF: Boards must ensure that Workforce Solutions Office staff initiates a waiver in WorkInTexas.com and completes the Waiver Entry ribbon.
+Once a determination is made by state merit staff, Workforce Solutions Office staff must complete the online form under the Waiver Entry ribbon.
+Additionally, Workforce Solutions Office staff must:

+continue to process waiver reviews in WorkInTexas.com; and

+if the trade-affected worker chooses to appeal a waiver revocation, submit an official revocation to the state office.

 Training Approval Criteria